-Furthermore, replacing a small amount of gluten-free flour with a little potato starch is a trick I use with gluten-free rolls to help build structure without adding additional flour, which dries out the texture.
+Also, I replace a small amount of gluten-free flour with a little potato starch is a trick I use with from-scratch gluten-free rolls to help build structure without adding additional flour, which can dry out the texture.

-Now you can enjoy a gluten-free flatbread pizza with ease or use to serve alongside soups, salads, dips, or as a sandwich wrap!
+Now you can enjoy flatbread pizza again or use to serve with soups, dip in a quick coconut chicken curry, salads, dips, or as a sandwich wrap!

-Since gluten-free flatbread pita uses no dairy or yogurt, those on a plant-based or dairy-free diet can enjoy as well.
+Since this gluten-free pita bread uses no dairy or yogurt, those on a vegan or dairy-free diet can enjoy as well.
 Below are the recommended ingredients, along with how they affect the recipe and any workable substitutions.

 If you would like to add more complex taste, stir in garlic powder or oregano to the mixture.
 Alternatively, after cooking brush on olive oil, then sprinkle with sea salt, fresh parsley, or parmesan cheese for added flavor.